for breakfast you should try a whole wheat waffle with nutella and banana slices!healthy, wholesome, yummy and filling!

 @ hellotampton: thanks for all your advices and receipes ^^ I ’ll try it! sounds really good! <3

-@ itshaliebrooke: a kind of risotto you mean? love that! well smoothies are not my favorite thing :pposted almost 2 years ago
+@ itshaliebrooke: a kind of risotto you mean? love that! well smoothies are not my favorite thing :pposted over 2 years ago

 I agree with a lot of the responses!
 I love adding fruits to yogurt, sherbet, or a fruit salad.
 You can also juice them and make your own juice to drink if you don’t want to eat straight fruit.